-- When green, the switch is connected to a 100BaseT network. - When off, the switch is connected to a 10BaseT network. - When red, this LAN is in standby mode.
+- When green, the switch is connected to a 100BaseT network. - When off, the switch is connected to a 10BaseT network.

 ShoreGear-T1 Monitor and Telco LEDs

 The Monitor and Telco LEDs indicate line coding, network framing, and loopback status.
 These LEDs are color coded-green, yellow, and red.
 The Monitor and Telco LED descriptions follow.